128technology/docs/docs/intro_installation_bootable_media.md

 ### Verify Installation

-After installing the 128T Routing Software it is important to verify that the installation was completed successfully.
+After installing the 128T Software it is important to verify that the installation was completed successfully.

 #### To Verify the 128T Installation: